 Explore the Beauty of Rolling Ridge

-Rolling Ridge Conservancy is one of the largest privately held wilderness preserves near Washington DC.
-On its 1400 acres of secluded, forested land are miles of hiking trails, the Appalachian Trail, the Shenandoah River, five mountain streams, ponds, waterfalls and scenic overlooks.
+Rolling Ridge Study Retreat is situated on land held by the Rolling Ridge Conservancy—one of the largest privately held wilderness preserves near Washington DC.
+On its 1600 acres of secluded, forested land are miles of hiking trails, the Appalachian Trail, the Shenandoah River, five mountain streams, ponds, waterfalls, and scenic overlooks.

 A favorite place to sit any time of year or to splash and wade during the warm months.
 It’s a short walk from the Retreat House, just off of Christ Church Road.

 It is possible to hike out to the Shenandoah River through the Conservancy lands.
 Here there is small fire circle, a beautiful place to sit and watch the river, or wade in the creek by a small waterfall.

 Ridge to River Trail